wheelchair lacrosse

 Introducing our youth Wheelchair Division

-Made possible by a generous grant from The Hartford insurance company, move united, and the incredible community of westchester & beyond.
+Made possible by a generous grant from The Hartford insurance company, move united, and the incredible community of Westchester, NY & beyond.

 Collaboration for change